pheeria/dotfiles/README.md

 4. `fn + i` for iTerm2 and `fn + t` for Telegram

 ## Set System Preferences
+### Mission Control
+1. Uncheck `Automatically rearrange Spaces based on most recent use`
+2. Disable Hot Corners
+3. Unset `Show Desktop` shortcut for F11 to work with VSCode

 ### Keyboard
 1. Remap CapsLock to Escape `System Preferences -> Keyboard -> Modifier Keys`
 2. Set `Input Sources` to `Kazakh` and `ABC - Extended`
+3. In `Keyboard -> Text` turn off `Use smart quotes and dashes` and set the values to normal out of superstition

 ### Monitor
 1. Turn OFF `Font smoothing` in `System Preferences -> General`